Intro

 Kyphoplasty is an interventional pain management procedure that can restore the stability of your spine after a vertebral fracture.
 These fractures may cause significant back pain.
 They occur most commonly due to the following conditions:

-• Cancer: Some cancer treatments can make our bones more vulnerable
+• Cancer: Certain cancer treatments can weaken bones, making fractures more likely

 If you experience a vertebral fracture due to one of these conditions, your doctor may recommend kyphoplasty.
 With this procedure, they’ll insert a medical balloon into the vertebrae to restore height and space in the spine.
 Specialized cement is then injected into that balloon space.
 The cement creates stability in your individual vertebrae and the spine as a whole.